Healthdirect Free Australian health advice you can count on.

 What causes a stye?

-Styes are quite common.
-They are caused by a bacterial infection of an eyelash follicle.
+Styes are caused by a bacterial infection affecting the eyelash follicle.

 How is a stye treated?

-Here are some things you can do to help your stye heal:
+Here are some things you can do to help a stye heal:

 Can styes be prevented?

-Some skin conditions such as blepharitis and rosacea can also increase your risk of a stye.
+Some skin conditions, for example, blepharitis, can also increase your risk of getting styes.
 Ask your doctor for advice.

 Learn more here about the development and quality assurance of healthdirect content.